wences-sanchez/Knowledge-Base/pages/Implement – What's Up on the Field%3F – Tic-Tac-Toe – JetBrains Academy (highlights).md

 		  The example also shows that you can print values of different types if you separate them with commas in the parentheses.
 The print() function will print all the arguments delimited by a space.
 	- -
 	- -
-	- About Type Casting in .python #card
+	- About Type Casting in .python #car
 		- Explicit type castingThe process of converting a value to another type is also called type casting.
 Though implicit type casting isn't allowed in Python you will often find yourself in need to define an explicit type conversion within your code.
 This happens a lot when you work with the user's input.

 		  Imagine, you asked a user to provide an age that you will later use in some calculations.
 To convert a string to integer type you can use the built-in int function.